-In 2005 I bought a wondeful Grado Prestige Gold moving iron cartridge, which I used for years on my turntable, then a Thorens TD165, without caring much about alignment (maybe I used the TNT protractor at one point), I just screwed the cart on the headshell with no worries whatsoever about positioning the stylus tip, let alone VTA.
+In 2005 I bought a wonderful Grado Prestige Gold moving iron cartridge, which I used for years on my turntable of the time, a Thorens TD165.
+I didn’t care much about alignment (maybe I used the TNT protractor at one point), I just screwed the cart on the headshell with no worries whatsoever about positioning the stylus tip, let alone VTA.
 I couldn’t wait to listen to the new cartridge that was replacing a Goldring Elan.
-I even scratched the golden cartridge’s case with the knife I was using to tighten the screws, because I had just moved in with my girfriend (now my wife) in our first house and I didn’t have any tools there yet.
+I even scratched the gold-colored cartridge’s case with the knife I was using to tighten the screws, because I had just moved in with my girlfriend (now my wife) in our first house and I didn’t have any tools there yet.
 I could not imagine that that cartridge hid a secret gift…

-I owned a Grado Prestige headphone which I liked a lot.
+I owned some Grado Prestige headphones which I liked a lot.
 That’s maybe why, when advised to upgrade the cartridge with one from several different brands, I chose Grado.
 The name inspired me.
 I decided I could afford no more than the top of the Prestige series and went for the Gold model.
 The company founder Joseph Grado, son of Italian immigrants, invented the moving iron (MI) technology, an alternative to moving magnet (MM) and moving coil (MC).
 Possibly it merged the best of the two worlds.
 I did appreciate the sound improvement for years, although the speakers placement was not optimal in the new house and in the ones that followed the next 5 years or so.
-Then something happened: trying to protect the stylus – possibly prior to the next relocation – I attempted to slid the stylus protector on the cart …the wrong way: I knocked the cartilever aside, it was slightly bent and maybe even retracted, pushed towards the inside of the cart’s body.
-Maybe I even realized it later, after having played the turntable like that for months!
+Then something happened: trying to protect the stylus – possibly prior to the next relocation – I attempted to slid the stylus protector on the cart …the wrong way: I knocked the cantilever aside, it was slightly bent and maybe even retracted, pushed towards the inside of the cart’s body.
+Maybe I didn’t even realized it at once, but only after having played the turntable like that for months!

 Well, our baby was due in a few months, the best period of our lives was about to begin, we had moved in the most beautiful house in the countryside after I grabbed the job I always had dreamed of.
-So I was excused…
+I had much else in my mind.
+So I was maybe excused…

 I went on the eBay and found a stylus replacement for the Grado Gold, that had become the Gold 1 by then.
 I figured I was even upgrading the Grado cartridge (I had no idea of what I had done!).
 I was so ignorant of the workings of a turntable, the necessary setup, the possible tweakings, that I had to pay a technician to have the stylus replaced!
 That technician set the VTF with a digital gauge, replaced the very old belt, sold me a blue felt mat and a graphite clamp – stating that such a deck needed nothing more than that, it was not worth additional efforts.

-The Audiokarma forum holds al lot of Thorens owners and fans, as well as Grado enthusiasts and experts.
-I learned that I had the choice of upgrading by Grado Prestige Gold with stylii originally designed for the preceeding Signature Series, namely the 8MZ and the MCZ stylii.
+The Audiokarma forum hosts many Thorens owners and fans, as well as Grado enthusiasts and experts.
+I learned that it was possible to upgrade my Grado Prestige Gold with certain styli that were originally designed for the preceding Signature Series, namely the 8MZ and the MCZ styli.
 The 8MZ is the cheaper option, the MCZ would also require a different loading.
 I read a lot about the Grado cartridges and I developed a love for the way they are still produced by hand in the original labs that had been the Grado family’s fruit store in Brooklyn.
 The Italian origins only added up to my fascination.
-I decided to invest on an 8MZ for slightly more than 100 euros shipping included (old price coverted from US dollars).
-Well, when I plugged the stylus into the Gold 0, I was perfectly capable to align the tip, set VTF and VTA.
+I decided to invest on an 8MZ for slightly more than 100 euros, shipping included (old price converted from US dollars).
+Well, at the times I plugged the stylus into the Gold 0, I was perfectly capable to align the tip, set VTF and VTA.
 I had already put on this website about how to setup suspended turntables like mine; it also includes guides about how to install cartridges on this particular Thorens headshell.
-By the time, I knew exactly what I was doing.
+Therefore, I finally knew exactly what I was doing.
 And I was really amazed by the sound of the 8MZ in a Prestige body!
 Moving iron technology is great!